 Osteoporosis, Aging and Periodontal Disease

 One of the reasons for the connection between osteoporosis and periodontal disease is an estrogen deficiency.
 Low estrogen levels speed up the progression of both oral bone loss and other bone loss.
-It also accelerates the rate of loss of fibers and tissues, which keep the teeth stable.
+It also accelerates the rate of loss of fibers and tissues that keep the teeth stable.
 Tooth loss occurs when these fibers are destroyed.

 Low mineral bone density is one of the several causes of osteoporosis.
 The inflammation from periodontal disease weakens bones.
-This is why periodontitis progresses faster in patients with osteoporosis.
+This is why periodontitis progresses faster in people with osteoporosis.

-If you are diagnosed with osteoporosis, it is important to take preventative measures against periodontal disease to protect your teeth and oral bones and it is a good idea to see Dr. Noraian to have a baseline assessment of your periodontal status so that he may compare your future examinations for changes.
+If you are diagnosed with osteoporosis, it is important to take preventative measures against periodontal disease to protect your teeth and oral bones and it is a good idea to see Dr. Noraian to get a baseline assessment of your periodontal status so that he may compare it with your future examinations.